ElisaServidio/ComputerGraphics-AssignmentsAndProject/README.md

 **_Assignments and Final project of Computer Graphics course - Politecnico di Milano_**

+*To set up your Vulkan development environment follow the steps illustrated in assignment A00*

 **ASSIGNEMENTS - Topics**

 - Basic transformation: translation, rotation, scaling and projection.